Department of Engineering Technology

 missouriwestern.edu/EngTech

 The Department of Engineering Technology offers four-year degree programs in Engineering Technology with majors in Construction Engineering Technology and Manufacturing Engineering Technology as well as its two concentrations: Bio-Manufacturing and Design & Technical Graphics.
-In addition, the Department offers a two-year (AAS) degree in Manufacturing Engineering Technology with three concentrations: General, Instrumentation and Automation, and Precision Machining.
+In addition, the Department offers a two-year (AAS) degree in Manufacturing Engineering Technology.
 The Department works in collaboration with regional universities to provide engineering transfer programs, 2 dual degree programs in Engineering Technology and Engineering.

 Engineering Technology